-THERE ARE TWO NEW EDITIONS FOR SPRING 2015 THE ASIAN EDITION and THE LITERARY EDITION
+THERE ARE TWO NEW EDITIONS FOR SPRING 2015: THE LITERARY EDITION + THE ASIAN EDITION

 IMAGES BELOW ARE FEATURED IN THE LITERARY 2015 EDITION

-TABLE OF CONTENTS SPRING 2015 BUREAU MAGAZINE EDITION INCLUDES:
+TABLE OF CONTENTS THE SPRING 2015 BUREAU ASIAN EDITION INCLUDES:

-IMAGES BELOW ARE FEATURED IN THE ASIAN 2015 EDITION
+IMAGES BELOW ARE FEATURED IN THE SPECIAL ASIAN 2015 EDITION